-- 1. Recheck for correct adjustment of the saw by performing "STEPS THREE, FIVE and SIX". - If the cross cut is not perfectly squared, proceed with "STEP THREE" (paragraphs 5 and 6), and "STEP SIX" if a correction is required. - NOTE: If after making all adjustments outlined in STEPS "ONE" through "SEVEN," refer to Trouble Shooting Charts for any existing problems.
+- 1. Recheck for correct adjustment of the saw by performing 'STEPS FOUR, FIVE and SIX". - 2.
+If the cross cut is not perfectly squared, proceed with "STEP FOUR" again.
+If "heel" is still evident, recheck "STEP SIX".

+NOTE: If after making all adjustments outlined in STEPS "ONE" through "SEVEN," refer to Trouble Shooting Charts for any existing problems.